-As Canadians, we are proud of our country’s achievements in space.
+As Canadians, we are proud of our country's achievements in space.
 Canada was the third nation in space with the launch of its first science satellite in 1962.
-We are internationally renowned as pioneers in satellite communications, and can boast the world’s first national communications satellite system in 1972, as well as the first direct broadcast satellite in 1976.
-With the first flight of the Canadarm on the Space Shuttle in 1981, and now the Mobile Servicing System on the International Space Station, we have become world leaders in space robotics.
+We are internationally renowned as pioneers in satellite communications, and can boast the world's first national communications satellite system in 1972, as well as the first direct broadcast satellite in 1976.
+With the first flight of the Canadarm on the Space Shuttle in 1981, and now the Mobile Servicing System (MSS) on the International Space Station (ISS), we have become world leaders in space robotics.
 Since the first voyage of a Canadian into space in 1984, our astronauts have inspired our citizens and made valuable contributions to advancing human space flight.
 Since its launch in 1995, Radarsat-1, our groundbreaking Earth Observation satellite, has earned us international recognition as experts in space-based remote sensing.
-And Canadian space scientists have made breakthrough contributions in areas as diverse as astrophysics, life sciences, and the dynamics of the atmosphere.
+And Canadian space scientists have made breakthrough cont dynamics of the atmosphere.
 These are but a few examples of Canada's forty-year space legacy, which is continuing to fascinate and inspire Canadians.

 Canada's success in space is due in large part to a well-orchestrated, sustained vision of how space can address issues of concern to Canadians.
 As a nation rich in natural resources, with the second largest landmass and the longest coastline in the world, space provides our country with an unparalleled vantage point to observe, monitor and manage the wealth of our natural heritage and biomass through the watchful eyes of Earth Observation satellites.
 To solve the challenges of connecting our communities across the vast expanse of our territory, we turned to advanced communications satellites to link our population from large urban centres to remote settlements.
 And as a country that strives to promote the ideals of democracy, peace and international cooperation throughout the world, Canada is using space to make salient contributions to international initiatives in science, the environment, security and safety, and global communications.